digidotcom/xbee-java/examples/communication/SendSerialDataAsyncSample/ReadMe.txt

           settings.

        3) Once the module is added, change to the 'Consoles' working mode and open the serial connection so you can see the data when it is received.

-       4) Launch the sample application, some data is sent to the configured destination address and a line with the result of the operation is printed out to the standard output:
+       4) Launch the sample application, some data is sent to the configured destination address and a line with the result of the operation is printed to the standard output:

           Sending data to 0013A20040XXXXXX >> 48 65 6C 6C 6F 20 58 42 65 65 21 | Hello XBee!...
 Success